 Manipulation under anesthesia (MUA)

-MUA is where a manual therapist stretches your shoulder and or moves it in a way that tears and loosens the fibrous tissues in the joint capsule while you are under general anesthesia.
-Although there is no established timeline for MUA treatment, Finnish researchers Vastamäki et al. suggested it for those with the condition between six to nine months after the onset of a frozen shoulder.
+MUA is where a manual therapist stretches your shoulder or moves it in a way that tears and loosens the fibrous tissues in the joint capsule while you are under general anesthesia.
+Although there’s no established timeline for MUA treatment, Finnish researchers Vastamäki et al. suggested it for those with the condition between six to nine months after the onset of a frozen shoulder.
 However, current evidence suggests that MUA is no better than corticosteroid injections and hydrodilation “at best.”

 Risks of MUA include bone fractures and tearing of the shoulder tendons and labrum.